Easy Room AI

 5. Collov AI — best low-cost option at volume

 Collov AI is one of the cheaper dedicated options, with fast turnaround and low per-image cost at volume — attractive for agents staging dozens of photos a month.
+Subscription plans bring the per-image cost down significantly at higher tiers.

 6. Styldod — best hands-off / luxury

 Styldod pairs AI with human designers, so you can hand off a listing and get back polished, curated results — closer to a service than a self-serve tool.
+The human touch means someone reviews and adjusts the AI output before delivery.

 7. Paintit.ai — best for shop-the-look staging